ATS Fundraising For Members

 ATS has also supported several fiber bids for communities and encourages fiber connections to the ATN last mile for true mobility.
 ATS also supports USDA Reconnect efforts to bring fiber to its member communities.

-ATS will work to acquire BEAD funding and work with the state of Alaska to apply last mile or middle mile capabilities to connect to the ATN last mile installations.
+ATS will work to apply for Broadband Equity Access & Deployment Program (BEAD) funding and work with the State of Alaska to apply last mile or middle mile capabilities to connect to the ATN last mile installations.
+The State of Alaska received over $1B in available funding to be distributed to applicants in 2024.
+If you are interested in joining the ATS consortium application, please contact ATS.

-ATS is currently working with a large number of Tribes in applying Treasury Capital Project Funding to enhance their last mile broadband networks.
+ATS is currently working with a large number of Tribes in applying Treasury Capital Project Funding to enhance their last mile broadband networks under the Tribal Library enhancement Program (TLEP).
+These installations are underway and will continue through 2024.

 ATS will be creating digital equity plans in coordination with a large number of its member Tribes and applying for funding to implement those plans.
-ATS will coordinate with the state of Alaska as their digital equity plans are developed.
+ATS is coordinating with the state of Alaska as their digital equity plans are developed.

 Adding your community to the ATN is very easy to do.
 Join ATS as a managed member to be eligible to participate in grant awards to enable last mile buildouts in your community.
 There is no cost to join and you give up no rights of spectrum ownership.
 There is no commitment other than having ATS manage your spectrum for use on the network, which will generate income for your Tribe.